-Tk 5: Florens ,Algonquin girls bathing in stream
+Tk 5: Florens, Algonquin girls bathing in stream Horens eats the rest of her food Recalls Lila's story about bad love her own

 How long will it take will she get lost will he be there will he come will someone steal her?
 She liked shoes when she first came, and only when Lila noticed and made her some, did she say a word.